Vauxhall 30-98: Chassis

 The engine was carried in a separate subframe on the ladder type chassis with semi-elliptic leaf springs, a live rear axle of orthodox design and shock absorbers front and rear.
 A four-speed gearbox with right hand change was fitted driving the rear wheels through a 3.08:1 straight cut bevel rear axle.

 For 1923 with the OE engine the straight cut back axle gear was replaced by a spiral bevel with a higher 3.3:1 reduction ratio.
 The chassis and wheelbase were lengthened four inches and the chassis was also strengthened by widening the cross-section of the side rails.
 The body was widened three inches.
-Rear axle torque was now taken through a banjo-shaped torque arm alongside the propellor shaft.
+Rear axle torque was now taken through a banjo-shaped torque arm alongside the propeller shaft.

 Steering

 Steering is by worm and complete wheel with a taper and splined drop-arm connection.